 Delaware Continues to Lead

-The Delaware legislature, with the advice and comment of the Delaware Bar, continues to update the DGCL, LLC Act, the DST Act and all the other alternative business entity laws to keep Delaware’s legislation current and responsive to the market.
+Incorporating in Delaware has definite advantages for businesses.
+The Delaware legislature, with the advice and comment of the Delaware Bar, continues to update the DGCL, LLC Act, the DST Act, and all the other alternative business entity laws to keep Delaware’s legislation current and responsive to the market.
 Many states look to Delaware not only to keep their own state’s business legislation competitive but to use Delaware’s vast body of case law to guide court decisions.

 With this ongoing commitment to providing a business-forward environment, the question of “Why Delaware?” is almost an afterthought nowadays.